Orchids Logo

 Learning addition and subtraction of integers is important because:

-• It bureaucracy the basis for algebra and advanced arithmetic.
+• It forms the base for algebra and higher-level arithmetic.

 • It's vital for understanding binary-to-decimal conversions in computing.